 Recipes to Make

-Experiment with making your favorite recipes plant-based.
-Just replace the meat in your favorite chili with some extra beans, make veggie burgers instead of meat burgers, or make stir-fry with tofu instead of chicken.
+Experiment with revising your favorite recipes to make them plant-based.
+For example, replace the meat in your favorite chili with some extra beans, make veggie burgers instead of meat burgers, or make stir-fry with tofu instead of chicken.

 Other Helpful Resources